MicrosoftDocs/office-developer-client-docs.es-ES/docs/visio/runaddon-function.md

 ## <a name="example-1"></a>Ejemplo 1

-RUNADDON ("calendario. exe")
+RUNADDON("Calendar.exe")

-Inicia un complemento denominado Calendar. exe.
+Inicia un complemento llamado Calendar.exe.

 ## <a name="example-2"></a>Ejemplo 2